Schildenstein 1613m – hiking the Wolfsschlucht

 Lets go Babe

-Glad to be back in my car, tired, thirsty and sweaty, it was the end of a wonderful day alone in the Bavarian alps, which definately had a charm of its own.
-Oh yes, I found my reward some 10km away, 20 minutes later.
+Glad to be back in my car, tired, thirsty and sweaty, it was the end of a wonderful day alone in the Bavarian alps.
+I finally found my reward some 10km away, 20 minutes later.
 (See picture below) .

 Thanks to the article and also his review of the Book “Männertouren – 30 Wandertouren für echten Kerle” from Uli, describing the beginning of the journey to the Wolfsschlucht, which gave me the inspiration to repeat this trial on a hot summer day.
-OK, so now “ich bin ein echter Kerl”.
-No? :)
+OK, so now I feel like “ein echter Kerl”.
+Maybe.

 Facts and Data